 See a list of Construction Management Programs by Clicking Here!

-Construction management is the area of study and practice responsible for the upkeep and organization of construction sites, including building, resource management, establish timetables, work alongside architects, and ensure the safety and accurate progress on a given project.
+Construction management is the area of study and practice responsible for the upkeep and organization of construction sites, including building, negotiating cost estimates, resource management, establish timetables, maintaining a construction budget, work alongside architects, and ensure the safety and accurately communicating progress on a given project.
 Individuals in this position supervise a team of workers who are capable and qualified to complete specific construction jobs.